Nash Flows over Time with Spillback and Kinematic Waves: Introduction

-\paragraph{Our contribution.} In the deterministic queuing model the queues do not have physical dimensions and can in principle be arbitrarily large.
+\paragraph{Our contribution.} In the \emph{Koch-Skutella-model} introduced by \cite{koch2010nash} the queues do not have physical dimensions and can in principle be arbitrarily large.
 Thus, spillback cannot occur, which is a huge drawback when considering real world scenarios.
 Our contribution is to extend this model such that the total amount of flow on an arc, and thus the queue length, can be bounded.
 Whenever an arc is \emph{full} the inflow rate cannot exceed the outflow rate anymore.
 In words of traffic: if a road is full no new vehicle can enter the street before another vehicle leaves.
 If more flow aims to use a full arc, it has to queue up on a previous arc, i.e., we have \emph{spillback}.
 We generalize the concept of thin flows to this spillback setting by introducing an additional node label, which we call \emph{spillback factor}.
-We show that, similar to the original model, the derivatives of every Nash flow over time with spillback form a \emph{spillback thin flow}.
-In reverse it is possible to compute a Nash flow over time by extending the flow over time step by step via spillback thin flows.
+We show that, similar to the Koch-Skutella-model, the derivatives of every Nash flow over time with spillback form a \emph{spillback thin flow}.
+In reverse it is possible to compute a Nash flow over time by extending a flow over time step by step via spillback thin flows.
+We generalize this model further to capture kinematic waves.
+Whenever flow leaves an arc, it takes time until the free space reaches the tail of the arc.
+We model this by introducing a backwards moving flow over time on each arc representing these gaps.
+We show that all results for the spillback model transfer to this extension and that it satisfies the conditions for kinematic wave models stated by the traffic scientists; see \cite{flotterod2016queueing}.

 \paragraph{Outline.} In \Cref{sec:street} we motivate the spillback model via road properties and give an illustrative example to emphasize the importance of spillback. \Cref{sec:flow_dynamics} introduces the basic notations and concepts of the flow dynamics.
 In \Cref{sec:Nash_flows} we define Nash flows over time and spillback thin flows and show their structural connection. \Cref{sec:constructing_nash_flows} is dedicated to the construction and computation of Nash flows over time via spillback thin flows.
+In \Cref{sec:kinematic_wave_model}, we introduce the kinematic wave model, again by a motivation via road properties, and then show that the results for the spillback model transfer to this extension.
+In \Cref{sec:koch_skutella} we present the connection to already known results, especially regarding uniqueness and the price of anarchy.
 Finally, in \Cref{sec:outlook}, we give a brief conclusion and outlook on further interesting questions.
-Due to space constraints and readability we moved the majority of the proofs and some technical lemmas to the appendix.
+Due to space restrictions some of the more technical proofs are moved to the appendix (\Cref{sec:appendix}).